 The TSF shall enforce the Loader SFP to restrict the ability to modify the security attributes remaining sessions, transaction identification to the ST Loader or User Loader.

-Specification of management functions (FMT SMF.1) / Loader
+Specification of management functions (FMT_SMF.1) / Loader

-The TSF shall be capable of performing the following management functions: change the role authentication data, change the remaining sessions, block a role, under the Loader SFP.
+The TSF will be able to perform the following management functions: change the role authentication data, change the remaining sessions, block a role, under the Loader SFP.

 Security roles (FMT_SMR.1) / Loader